 Water is the spring of life, my friends, and drinking plenty of water will make your skin glow from the inside out!

-You’re thinking, why do I have to cleanse my face in the morning when I washed it before going to bed?
+You’re thinking, why do I have to cleanse my face in the morning when I wash it before bed?

 It’s a very logical question.
 I have battled the same question, and I’ve got the answer.

 I use a mild facial cleanser along with my Clarisonic (yep-I still love my Clarisonic) to quickly cleanse my face.
-Using a face brush like a Clarisonic or even a washcloth will help slough off dead skin cells that have accumulated overnight.
+Using a face brush like a Clarisonic or a washcloth will help slough off dead skin cells that have accumulated overnight.

 Related article: The best face exfoliator for mature skin

-Part of a good morning skincare routine should include using a clarifying toner.
+An important step in a good morning skincare routine should include using a clarifying toner.

-A good toner will help to remove any dirt, oil, and makeup that your cleanser may have missed.
+A good toner will help remove any dirt, oil, and makeup your cleanser may have missed.
 It also helps to restore your skin’s pH balance and prep it for the rest of your morning skincare routine.